Romualdi-Lab/brewerix-cli/README.md

-# GUESS LOI
+# BrewerIX-cli

-## Infer from RNAseq data the loss of imprinting of imprinted genes.
+## Detect loss of imprinting or X-chromosome inactivation erosion from RNAseq data

-## Available species
-* Human hg38
-* Mouse m38

 ## Prerequisite

+### Software (must be available on PATH)
+* GATK (>= 4.0.0)
+* hisat2
+* samtools

+### Knowledge-base
+To run brewerix-cli you need to create a knowledgebase for your species of interest.
+The knowledge-base must be composed as follows:
-* Create a BED file with the interesting regions
+  * a BED file with the interesting regions
+  * the list of biallelic SNVs that lay on the potentially imprinted genes and sexual chromosomes
-* Create the list of SNPs that lay on the potentially imprinted genes and sexual cromosome
+  * the list of multi-allelic SNVs that lay on the potentially imprinted genes and sexual chromosomes (optional)
-    - Human / Mouse
-    - use gatk utility IndexFeatureFile
-    - Use Paolo's utility extract biallelic.sh [PICARD?]
+  * the genome (with both genome dict and genome fa index '.fai')
-* Mind the pseudoautosomal regions
+  * the genome indexed for hisat2

-    - Human / Mouse
+We build a wrapper to create the knowledge-base called brewerix-prepare-knowledgebase.
+Minimal requirements are

-## General Pipiline Workflow
+## General Workflow

+This pipeline is able to generate a table of bi-allelic SNVs starting from fastq files.

+In the following lines we summarize the major steps:
+* collect fastqs
-* collect the bams
+* generate the bams filtered by the region of interest
-* check genome index presence and version
-* sort bams if not sorted
-* create the RG tags if not present
+* Haplotype caller for multi-allelic SNVs (optional)
+  * merge bi-allelic SNVs with the bi-allelic batch (optional)
-* process with ASER (RNAseq-preprocessing-and-ASER-gatk4.sh)
+* process with ASEReadCounted (GATK) on bi-allelic SNVs
-    - inputs: potentially imprinted SNPs and BAMS
-* format_imprinting_ASERcount.sh + extract_info-from-id.sh to create the results.
-* annotate-snos with BED file of imprinted genes
-* filter-snp-allele-counts.py
+* merge the sample in the global matrix
+* annotation and additional filtering

+The final output is a table that can be analyzed by brewerIX app.

+## Quick start

+The simplest situation is to perform the analysis of single end samples\
+with the standard pipeline, i.e. using a pre-built set of bi-allelic SNVs.

+The call should look like this one

+guess-LOI fqs snps-biallelic.vcf \ <br />
+&ensp; genes-and-sex-regions.bed \ <br />
+&ensp; genome.fa hisat2-index/genome *.fastq.gz